Zibri/gemini-cli/README.md

 ## Features

+*   **Deep Mode (`/deep`, `/deeper`):** An innovative, multi-step prompting technique to elicit higher-quality, more refined responses.
+The client silently orchestrates a multi-turn conversation where the model iteratively critiques and improves its own answers, finally synthesizing them into a single, optimal response.
 *   **Key-Free Mode:** Use the client without an API key via the `-f` flag.
 The client automatically falls back to this mode if no API key is provided, making it instantly usable.
 *   **Multi-Key Management:**
     *   **Automatic Rotation:** Store and rotate through multiple API keys to manage rate limits and improve reliability.